 A well-known self-publishing company (vanity) didn’t do a thing for me when I self-published my book, A Little Boy Named Ray, a story of love, respect, and family values a decade ago.
 So, I took it to the next level.
 Readers’ Favorite’s James Ventrillo assisted me with the E-query letter, the summary, and the first few chapters of the sample chapters.
 The first day after he distributed it to literary agencies and publishers, I had five requests for my author biography, synopsis, and the first three chapters of my novel.

-It surprised me when one agent based in Washington, DC took an interest and requested a full copy of my manuscript.
-Just imagine my excitement when I went to the post office and mailed the copy only to be disappointed because a few days later, the agent emailed me this (changing nothing):
+When a Washington, DC-based agency expressed an interest and requested a copy of my novel, I was taken aback.
+When I went to the post office and mailed the copy, I was thrilled, only to be disappointed a few days later when the agent wrote me this:

-“We were really liking your book, but unfortunately, we discovered that it is already published.
+“We really liked your book, but unfortunately, we discovered that it has already been published.
 We simply can’t accept self-published works since they are still too hard to sell to legitimate publishers.
 This is slowly changing, but until publishers as a whole are more receptive, we have found that we don’t generally meet with success.”

 Did self-publishing harm my chances of garnering a conventional publisher’s attention?
 Is it better to rework and resubmit it as a new book?
 Answer: I’m not sure.
 Self-published authors have a difficult time finding literary agents.
 However, I’ve heard that a few self-published authors have gone on to great success.

 The Internet is our best friend.
 For writers like myself, there are other alternatives to the traditional publishing path.
 Being a self-published author may be the best thing that’s ever happened to you.
 As a result, we take on the role of publisher ourselves.
 Paying for marketing and public relations, as well as a news release, are all necessary components of this process.
 When you publish your own book, you have complete control over every part of it.